uwmadisoncals/cals-main-plugins/svg-support/readme.txt

 == Additional Info ==
 **Idea Behind / Philosophy:** I needed an easy way to include SVG support in sites instead of having to copy and paste the code for each one.
 I also needed the ability to make odd shaped image links which SVG allows by embedding the links in the SVG file directly.
 I found a [really cool snippet](http://stackoverflow.com/questions/11978995/how-to-change-color-of-svg-image-using-css-jquery-svg-image-replacement) of jQuery written by Drew Baker a while ago and have used it (modified for WordPress) a few times until I was inspired to build it all into a plugin for ease of use and to share with others.
 Now styling SVG elements is super easy :)

-== Future Features ==
-* Option to choose which user ID can access the settings
-* Option to choose specific user ID's for usage restriction (both helpful if you have multiple administrators)
-* Built in SVG animation editor

 Again, feel free to [shoot me suggestions](mailto:wp@benbodhi.com)

 == Credits ==
 Plugin by [Benbodhi](https://benbodhi.com/) [@benbodhi](https://twitter.com/benbodhi) from [GoWebben](http://gowebben.com/) [@GoWebben](https://twitter.com/gowebben)

+Thanks to [ipokkel](https://wordpress.org/support/users/ipokkel/) for his suggestions and code contributions.
-Thanks to [laurosello](https://wordpress.org/support/profile/laurosollero) for his code contribution in svg-inline.php.
+Thanks to [laurosello](https://wordpress.org/support/users/laurosollero) for his code contribution.
 Logo By W3C, CC BY 2.5, [https://commons.wikimedia.org/w/index.php?curid=1895005](https://commons.wikimedia.org/w/index.php?curid=1895005).

 == Frequently Asked Questions ==